bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 exports['@require'] = [ '$container' ];
 ```

-`mathuid` presents forms to the user in which two numbers can be entered.
+`mathuid` presents a form to the user in which two numbers can be entered.
 When
 submitted, the calculation is performed and the result is displayed to the user.
 Let's take a look at how addition is implemented.